maximilianh/crisporWebsite/README.md

     mkdir temp
     chmod a+rw temp

+Make sure that Apache is allowed to execute the crispor.py script, it should have x and r permissions for all:

+    ls -la crispor.py
+    # if not ...
+    chmod a+rx crispor.py

 By default, the jobs database is a SQlite file, /tmp/crisporJobs.db.
 The Apache user has to be able to write to it so let us create it now: